mvds314/fastnorm/README.md

 Put simply, the method comes to an interpolation specifically tailored to the multivariate normal distribution.
 Although it is an approximation, the method is near to exact and very fast.

-The implementation in scipy used to be slow, but, currently, seems to be based on the same (see [here](https://github.com/scipy/scipy/blob/v1.13.0/scipy/stats/mvndst.f) and [here](https://github.com/scipy/scipy/blob/v1.13.0/scipy/stats/_qmvnt.py).
-The scipy implementation is comparable in speed to this package.
+The implementation in Scipy seems to be based on the same methodology (see [here](https://github.com/scipy/scipy/blob/v1.13.0/scipy/stats/mvndst.f) and [here](https://github.com/scipy/scipy/blob/v1.13.0/scipy/stats/_qmvnt.py).

+With scalar input, the speed is comparable to the Scipy implementation.
+The Scipy implemantation, however, is slow for vector valued input.
+This packages containes a vectorized implementation of which the speed becomes of the same order of magnitude as a C implementation, e.g., the one in the [approxcdf](http://www.math.wsu.edu/faculty/genz/software/software.html) package.

 ## Related software